-Acute Whole Effluent Toxicity (WET) test.
-The requirements to conduct an Acute WET test have been removed from this permit as the facility receives no industrial wastewater and has consistent effluent as evident through discharge monitoring reports.
-Therefore, it has been determined by the permit writer that the discharge has no reasonable potential to exceed whole effluent toxicity.
+• Acute Whole Effluent Toxicity (WET) test.
+The previous permit included requirements to conduct an Acute WET test once during the permit cycle.
+The permit writer has conducted reasonable potential determinations for all anticipated pollutants and established numeric effluent limitations where reasonable potential exists.
+The permit writer has made a reasonable potential determination which concluded the discharge has no reasonable potential to exceed whole effluent toxicity; therefore the requirements to conduct an Acute WET test have been removed.
 This permit still includes final effluent limitations for toxic pollutants; therefore, it remains protective of water quality.

-Sampling Frequency Justification: The previous permit contained a monthly sampling and reporting frequencies.
-This permit contains quarterly sampling and reporting frequencies due to the low design flow of the facility, consistency amongst effluent data, and compliance with effluent limits.
+Sampling Frequency Justification: Sampling and Reporting Frequency was reduced from monthly to quarterly for all parameters.
 Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.

-Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS collected for lagoons may be grab samples.
-Grab samples must be collected for pH, E. coli, and Oil & Grease in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
+Grab samples, however, must be collected for pH, E. coli, and Oil & Grease in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.